Qubitica (QBIT) 1-Day Volume Reaches $7.00

-Qubitica (CURRENCY:QBIT) traded flat against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on February 22nd.
-During the last seven days, Qubitica has traded flat against the U.S. dollar.
-Qubitica has a total market cap of $9.66 million and $7.00 worth of Qubitica was traded on exchanges in the last 24 hours.
-One Qubitica coin can now be bought for approximately $11.94 or 0.00025016 BTC on major cryptocurrency exchanges.
+Qubitica (CURRENCY:QBIT) traded flat against the US dollar during the one day period ending at 21:00 PM Eastern on February 28th.
+One Qubitica coin can currently be bought for $11.94 or 0.00025016 BTC on popular cryptocurrency exchanges.
+In the last seven days, Qubitica has traded flat against the US dollar.
+Qubitica has a total market cap of $9.66 million and $7.00 worth of Qubitica was traded on exchanges in the last day.

 - Egoras Dollar (EUSD) traded flat against the dollar and now trades at $1.15 or 0.00003616 BTC.